Enhanced Agri-Food Workplace Protection Program

 - Funding is limited to $7,500 per property

-- $7,500 limit is calculated based on the amount of all payments made under both this Program (i.e., the Enhanced Agri-Food Workplace Protection Program) and the previous Program (i.e., Agri-Food Workplace Protection Program for Producers)
+- $7,500 limit is calculated based on the amount of all payments made under both this project category (i.e., Preventative Occupational Health and Safety Measures, under the Enhanced Agri-Food Workplace Protection Program) and the previous Program that was in place prior to June 12, 2020 (i.e., Agri-Food Workplace Protection Program for Producers)

 Eligible businesses can complete a submission form and provide copies of all invoices and proofs of payment to request reimbursement for eligible expenses.